XDeFi-tech/docs-new/developers/introduction.md

 ## Introduction

 Welcome developers!
-You are now ready to implement XDEFI and level up the reach and scalability of your dApp in an interopable and non stop evolving ecosystem of blockchains.
+You are now ready to implement Ctrl (fka XDEFI) and level up the reach and scalability of your dApp in an interopable and non stop evolving ecosystem of blockchains.

 You will found here direct access to all subtopics depending on your needs.